Ila Mitra: Later life

 Partly due to the torture, Mitra fell very sick in jail.
-In 1954, the United front government of Pakistan paroled her and sent her to Kolkata for treatment.
+In 1954, the United front government of Pakistan paroled her and sent her to Calcutta for treatment.
 As she was a Hindu and a Communist activist, to avoid persecution, she did not return to Pakistan and stayed the rest of her life in India.
 She also participated in mobilizing public opinion and support during the Bangladesh Liberation War of 1971.

 She was elected to the West Bengal Legislative Assembly for Maniktala constituency during 1962–1971 and 1972–1977.

 She played part in stopping riot against Muslims in West Bengal in 1965.